 Not only is this process incredibly cathartic, but it can also save you from saying things to your ex that you might later regret.
 I highly recommend penning unsent letters to your ex to help process those turbulent emotions.
 Additionally, why not keep a ‘Diary of Positive Aspects?
 This is a space to jot down good things that happen to you, no matter how trivial.
 It could be a well-made cup of tea, a pleasant chat with a friend, or a compliment that brightened your day.
 Noticing these small joys can make a big difference in your healing journey.

 Eventually more and more good stuff will start to happen, that’s the way it works in life!
 “Like attracts like” as they say so it’s worth looking for the good.

 Tip 6: Ask Better Questions

-- What can I learn from this breakup?
+- What valuable lessons can I glean from this breakup?

-- How can I set myself up for a happy, healthy love-filled relationship in the future”
+- How can I set the stage for a healthier, happier relationship in the future?